 We often receive questions like “I am divorced for such and such a reason.
 Can I get remarried?”
-“I have been divorced twice—the first for adultery by my spouse, the second for incompatibility.
-I am dating a man who has been divorced three times—the first for incompatibility, the second for adultery on his part, the third for adultery on his wife’s part.
+Or “I have been divorced twice—the first for adultery by my spouse, the second for incompatibility.
+The man I’m dating has been divorced three times—the first for incompatibility, the second for adultery on his part, the third for adultery on his wife’s part.
 Can we get married to each other?”
-Questions like these are very difficult to answer because the Bible does not go into great detail regarding the various scenarios for remarriage after a divorce.
+Questions like these are difficult to answer because the Bible does not go into great detail regarding the various scenarios for remarriage after a divorce.

 So, can you or should you get remarried?
-We cannot answer that question.
+We cannot give a blanket answer to that question.
 Ultimately, that is between you, your potential spouse, and, most importantly, God.
-The only advice we can give is for you to pray to God for wisdom regarding what He would have you do (James 1:5).
+The only advice we can give is for you to search the Scripture and pray to God for wisdom regarding what He would have you do (James 1:5).
 Pray with an open mind and genuinely ask the Lord to place His desires on your heart (Psalm 37:4).
 Seek the Lord’s will (Proverbs 3:5–6) and follow His leading.